Americans with Disabilities Act (ADA) Guidelines for Fire Extinguisher Cabinets and Fire Hose/Valve Cabinets

 ADA Guidelines specify reach ranges for building occupants who require access to equipment such as fire extinguishers and other fire safety devices.

-For an unobstructed approach, the maximum forward reach to this equipment (for example, the fire extinguisher handle) is 48" above the floor.
-The maximum side reach for such an approach is 54".
+The maximum reach to this equipment (for example, the fire extinguisher handle) is 48" above the floor.
 The actual mounting heights for cabinets housing this equipment can be determined by reviewing the exact dimensions of the specified cabinet and the positioning of the fire equipment within that cabinet.
 Please note that these ADAAG reach range requirements fall with the NFPA (National Fire Protection Association) guidelines.
 The NFPA guidelines state that the distance from the floor to the top of the fire extinguisher to be no more than 5 feet.

 SIGNAGE AND OPERATING MECHANISMS

 At the present time, raised and brailled characters or other special ADA signage are not required for fire protection cabinets.
 In addition, the controls, handles, and other operating mechanisms for fire protection cabinet doors presently are not covered by ADA Accessibility Guidelines for hardware.

 Please note that many ADA Guidelines for fire protection cabinets are not clearly defined and may be subject to change through the court system or other mediation methods.
 It is important to contact Larsen's for the most current information.